Joshuavarghese527/Conway_Game_of_Life_Ruby/README.md

   | x - 1, y -1  | x, y - 1 | x + 1, y - 1 |

 - We can fill the Moore Neighborhood with 0s and 1s randomly
-- Tick method can be used for game class?
+- Tick method can be used for game class

 ## Test Cases